 - Period of Stay: If you received E-2 status through change of status, it will generally last two years.
 If processed at the consulate, the visa can last five years.

 - Restrictions: A treaty investor or employee may only work in the activity for which he or she was approved at the time the classification was granted.

 Following the previous approval of an E-2 applicant by Mr. Syed, a local Korean restaurant business wanted to add a new investor.
 The initial E-2 applicant was a student at a local business school who had worked for her family’s restaurant business in Korea.
 She wanted to establish her own restaurant here in the United States.
 She also wanted to bring an essential employee to work in the restaurant.
 Three years later, her business was successful, and she wanted to add a second investor.
-Given his success in the initial application, she returned to Syed Law Firm, where Mr. Syed was able to obtain an E-2 visa for the new investor.
+Given his success in the initial application, she returned to Mr. Syed, where he was able to obtain an E-2 visa for the new investor.
 With their business expanding, Washingtonians will be able to sample a range of Korean delights.

 ABOUT MOHAMMAD ALI SYED